lintianfang/Immersive_labeling_pc/README.md

 Using the Integrated Build System (Windows only).
 Currently, the Immersive Labeling works best on Windows.
 A Visual Studio project for building can be generated via the dedicated build system of the CGV Framework via: https://github.com/sgumhold/cgv/tree/develop-rgbd.

+License: Our code is supported with MIT license.